culrich-ll/SFEventConnector/README.md

 PRE-REQUISITES

-You will need a Salesforce Org that has a Connected app.
+- you will need a Salesforce Org that has a Connected app
-For the customization (platform events and triggers) check the project documentation and get the specified branch And you will need npm --> https://www.npmjs.com/
+- for the customization (platform events and triggers) check the project documentation and get the specified branch
+- and you will need npm --> https://www.npmjs.com/

 INSTALLATION